syntevo/syntevo.github.io/SmartGit/Latest/Main-Windows.md

-# Git Windows
+# Main Windows

-SmartGit comes with 3 different Git windows that all can execute Git commands:
+SmartGit comes with 3 different main windows that all can execute Git commands:

 - the [Working Tree window](#Working-tree-window) focuses on a file-centric display of changes; it also shows the **Journal**, a tiny log for the latest commits of the current branch and from another branch (e.g. for cherry-picking),
 - the [Log window](#Log-window) focuses on the commit graph history; local changes are displayed as a separate node attached to the HEAD;